-Using the child’s natural language of play, the child development therapist in our Paws to Grow Program will assess your child's global development and identify specific areas of need and areas of strength.
+Using the child’s natural language of play, the child development specialist in our Paws to Grow Program will assess your child's global development and identify specific areas of need and areas of strength.
 They will then develop play activities designed to help your child overcome their challenges and improve the quality of their growth and development.

 We offer evaluation, consultations, animal-assisted developmental interventions, and play interactions for families with children approximately age birth to 6.

-Some common reasons for developmental therapy include:
+Some common reasons for early childhood development include: